pnbruckner/homeassistant-config/docs/life360.md

 # Life360
 This platform allows you to detect presence using [Life360](http://life360.com/).
+It can also automatically create Home Assistant zones based on Life360 Places.
 ## Installation
 See [Installing and Updating](custom_updater.md) to use Custom Updater.